SDCOR: Scalable Density-based Clustering for Local Outlier Detection in Massive-Scale Datasets: Related work

 \subsection{Density-based methods}

 In density-based methods, the local density of each object is calculated in a specific way and then is utilized to define the outlier scores.
-Given an object, the lower its local density compared to that of its neighbors, the more likely it is that the object is an outlier.
+Given an object, the lower its local density compared to its neighbors, the more likely it is that the object is an outlier.
 Density around the points could be calculated by using many techniques, which most of them are distance-based \cite{breunig2000lof,aggarwal2015data}.
 For example, Breunig et al. \cite{breunig2000lof} propose a Local Outlier Factor (LOF) that uses the distance values of each object to its nearest neighbors to compute local densities.
-However, LOF has a drawback which is that the scores obtained through this approach are not globally comparable between all objects in the same dataset or even in different datasets.
+However, LOF has a drawback: the scores obtained through this approach are not globally comparable between all objects in the same dataset or even in different datasets.
 The authors of \cite{kriegel2009loop} introduce the Local Outlier Probability (LoOP), which is an enhanced version of LOF.
 LoOP gives each object a score in the interval [0,1], which is the probability of the object being an outlier and is widely interpretable among various situations.
+Moreover, two distributed versions of LOF are presented in \cite{yan2017distributed1} and \cite{yan2017distributed2} to operate on very large datasets.
+In \cite{yan2017distributed1}, a distributed LOF pipeline framework (DLOF) along with a data assignment strategy are introduced to efficiently handle the required information exchange among various machines and elevating the independence of every processing unit; this will reduce the number of data replications and save more resources.
+In \cite{yan2017distributed2}, a novel and cautious removal technique is proposed to effectively eliminate those objects that are not potential to be reported as top-ranked outliers and also not capable of being contemplated as possible neighbors of other points residing on other machines.